 The funding settlement is a one year only arrangement.
-Whilst there have been indications that some public sector services may continue to receive growth when the anticipated Comprehensive Spending Review process is clarified (circa October/November 2020), potentially for a three or four year funding settlement period, some Services, including the Fire Service, may still face ongoing core funding reductions.
+Whilst there have been indications that some public sector services may receive growth when the anticipated Comprehensive Spending Review process is clarified (circa October/November 2021), potentially for a three year funding settlement period, some Services, including the Fire Service, are anticipating reductions to core funding.